wmaduro/clean-architecture-study/README.md

     - Evaluate if the best card had won the hand.
     - Filter the content by player name and/or aggressivity behaviour (optional).

-- Consume: Outcome of "Mapper Unit".
+- Consume: Outcome of "Hand Mapper Service".
 - Produce: List of the winner's hands and its evaluation.

-**Statistic Hand Type Service**
+**Hand Type Service**

-- Responsibility: Organize the data in separated groups of hand types ("Best Hand Win", "Worst Hand Win" and "Tied").
+- Responsibility: Organize the data in groups of hand types ("Best Hand Win", "Worst Hand Win" and "Tied").

-- Consume: Outcome of "Evaluator Unit".
+- Consume: Outcome of "Hand Evaluator Service".
 - Produce: Hand Types Mapped.

-**Statistic Hand Type Viewer Sevice**
+**Hand Type Viewer Service**

 - Responsibility: Show the evaluation statistic.

-- Consume: Outcome of "Statistic Hand Type".
+- Consume: Outcome of "Hand Type Service".

 ### Project Overview